TIGRESS-Collaboration/TRIFIC/README.md

 Target layers are added using the addTargetLayer() method:

-addTargetLayer(self,lnumber,lname,width=0,unit='Ang',density=0,pressure=0,corr=1,gas=0,compound=True)
+batch.addTargetLayer(self,lnumber,lname,width=0,unit='Ang',density=0,pressure=0,corr=1,gas=0,compound=True)

 Every target is given a number corresponding to its position in the layer stack, with 1 being the first layer.
 No duplicates or gaps in the stack are allowed and an error will be thrown if detected.
 Layers can be defined and changed out of order without having to create a new object.
 An example where this is useful is finding the ideal operating pressure of TRIFIC (or any IC) where, instead of re-entering a bunch of parameters, only the gas layer could be changed so that a sweep over several pressures could be done in a single script.
 Layers may either be single atoms or compounds.
 If an atom, give the chemical symbol (ie. 'Ar' for Argon gas).
 If a compound, it must be one existing in either the default TRIM directory or be user defined in the parser (see below).
 The exact name must be used, otherwise an error will be raised.
 A good approach for using an unfamiliar compound in the TRIM directory would be to copy and paste the name given in the TRIM GUI.
 The 'width' may be given in Angstrom ('Ang'), or in 'cm' or 'um' by changing the 'unit' argument.
 There are different ways to input the density depending on how much the user knows about the material and how much they have faith in TRIM's defaults (which are usually ok but sometimes not).
 If the target layer is not gaseous, a 'density' may be given in g/cm3, or not given if the user wishes to keep the TRIM default.
 This is usually fine for very thin layers ie. micron-thick Mylar windows.
 If the target is gaseous, a 'density' in g/cm3 or a 'pressure' in Torr may be given.
 If both are defined, the density will be used.
-The pressure will take the default gas density (assumed to be given for 760 torr) and scale it according to the ideal gas law.
+If only a pressure is given, the program will take the default gas density (assumed to be given for 760 torr) and scale it according to the ideal gas law.
 This is convenient since gas densities in g/cm3 are very small and tedious to calculate, but this should only be used when the user has checked the default gas density and understands the assumptions being made.
 Give the density in g/cm3 if you want absolute control.
 The state MUST be given with either 'gas'=True or 'gas'=False.
-The program will not make any assumptions about the state of a layer but does the courtesy of not running if a layer's state is not given.
+The program will not make any assumptions about the state of a layer but has the courtesy to not run if a layer's state is not given.
 This avoids TRIM spitting out garbage.
 A correction 'corr' may be given, but for quick calculations the default is ok.
 Full disclosure, I *think* TRIM calculates these on-the-fly during normal GUI input, or maybe I just can't find them in the files.
 If you want to use compound corrections, the best approach would be to look up the ion/target layer compound correction in the GUI can copy/paste the number to the script.
 Finally, a 'compound'=False argument is needed if the user wants to use a single atom layer.
 This is because some elements occupy both atom and compound directories, and this clarifies where to look.

 If a compound does not exist in the TRIM default directory, one may be easily made by editing the compoundparse.py parser within the TRIMbatch module.
 At the bottom is a clearly marked section and a template to use.
 'CF4' is given as an example.
-Compounds are stored in a structure where the name is a key for a dictionary containing 'Density' and 'Stoich' values.
+Compounds are stored in a structure where the name is a key for a dictionary containing 'Density' and 'Stoich' keys.
 The density should be what one would expect at STP.
 The stoichimetry is given as a list of tuples, each of the form ['atomic number','%'].
 For example, CF4 is defined by adding the line:

 compounds['CF4'] = {'Density': 0.00372, 'Stoich': [[6,0.2],[9,0.8]]}